-BRP US Inc. ("BRP") warrants its new and unused Model Year 2008 Sea-Doo® Sport Boats ("Sport Boat") sold by authorized BRP distributors/dealers outside of the fifty United States, Canada and states members of the European Union ("distributor/dealer"), will be free from defects in material and workmanship for the period and under the conditions below.
+BRP US Inc. ("BRP") warrants its new and unused Model Year 2009 Sea-Doo® sport boats ("Sport Boat") sold by authorized BRP Distributors/Dealers ("Distributor/Dealer") outside of the fifty United States, Canada and states members of the European Economic Area (which is comprised of the states member of the European Union plus Norway, Iceland and Liechtenstein), will be free from defects in material and workmanship for the period and under the conditions below.
+This limited warranty will become null and void if: (1) the sport boat was used for racing or any other competitive activity, at any point, even by a previous owner; or (2) the sport boat has been altered or modified in such a way so as to adversely affect its operation, performance or durability, or has been altered or modified to change its intended use.

-All genuine BRP parts and accessories, installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2008 Sea-Doo Sport Boat, carry the same warranty as that of the Sport Boat.
+All genuine BRP parts and accessories, installed by an authorized BRP dealer (as hereinafter defined) at the time of delivery of the 2009 Sea-Doo® Sport Boat, carry the same warranty as that of the Sport Boat.